 - Make the vegan buttermilk: prepare each vegan buttermilk in a separate bowl.
 Combine the dairy free milk and the vinegar and let sit for 5-7 minutes to curdle before using.

-- Remove the cakes from the oven and allow them to cool for 5 minutes in the pan.
+- Cool the cakes slightly: Remove the cakes from the oven and allow them to cool for 5 minutes in the pan.
 Then carefully transfer them out of the pans and onto several cooling racks to cool entirely before frosting.
 The cakes should be cold to the touch, or else the frosting will slip and slide off.
+If you’re freezing the cake layers, wrap them only after they’ve cooled for 10 minutes.
+Then freeze until you need to assemble.

-- When ready to frost and assemble, prepare the 8″ tier cake buttercream frosting: beat the vegan butter until creamy.
+- When ready to frost and assemble, prepare the buttercream: beat the vegan butter until creamy.
 Sift in the powdered sugar and continue beating until the powdered sugar is mostly combine.
 Add in the dairy free milk and vanilla, and continue beating until the frosting becomes fluffy.

-- To assemble: you’ll need 4 dowels.
+- To assemble: Start by placing the bottom most tier on the cake plate.
+You’ll need at least 4 dowels per tier, and one central dowel.
 Measure the dowel against the bottom tier and mark slightly above where the top of the cake meets the dowel.
-Cut where the mark is and repeat for the 3 remaining dowels.
+Cut where the mark is and repeat for the remaining dowels.
 Place the dowels in a square formation (see post) in the middle of the cake.
-Place the 6″ cake tier on a cake board and carefully place the top tier onto the middle of the dowels.
-Use a few tablespoons of the leftover buttercream to cover any gaps between the two tiers.
+Then place the central dowel through the cake.
+Dowel the remaining tiers, making sure you’ve also cut a hole in the bottom of each cake board for the central dowel to go through.
+When stacking the cakes, place the 8″ cake tier and carefully slide it down the central dowel.
+Repeat for the remaining cake tiers.
+Use a few tablespoons of the leftover buttercream to cover any gaps between each of the two tiers.

 - To decorate: mix colors into the buttercream frosting and pipe!
 I recommend watching some tutorials on YouTube, specifically referencing Cake It! or The Preppy Kitchen!
-You can also use real flowers or even paint onto the cake!
+You can also use real flowers (see post for non-toxic recommendations) or even paint onto the cake!

 - Store the cake in a cool place before serving!
 Slice and enjoy!
 You can store any remaining cake in an airtight container in the fridge for up to 5 days!